kochm/wp-mendeley-plugin/readme.txt

 == Screenshots ==

 == Change log ==

+= 1.1.11 (16.12.2016)
+* corrected some minor bugs
+* changed database initialization code to recreate tables when they heve been deleted
+* added information about ids more prominently in the documentation

 = 1.1.10 (24.11.2016)
 * changed MySQL data type for data in mendeleycache table from text to longtext